quicwg/ops-drafts/draft-ietf-quic-manageability.md

   also present; on short header packets, the length of the destination connection ID is implicit.

+- payload length: the length of the payload after the long header, present on long headers.
+This field is used to implement coalesced packets during the handshake (see {{coalesced}}).

 - packet number: Every packet has an associated packet number; however, this packet number is encrypted, and therefore not of use to on-path observers.
   This packet number has a fixed location and length in long headers, and an